NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

     If yes, Unbound does not insert authority/additional sections into response messages when those sections are not required.
-    This reduces response size significantly, and may avoid TCP fallback for some responses.
+    This reduces response size significantly, and may avoid TCP fallback for some responses which may cause a slight speedup.
-    This may cause a slight speedup.
+    The default is yes, even though the DNS protocol RFCs mandate these sections, and the additional content could save roundtrips for clients that use the additional content.

-    The default is yes, even though the DNS protocol RFCs mandate these sections, and the additional content could be of use and save roundtrips for clients.
+    However these sections are hardly used by clients.
-    Because they are not used, and the saved roundtrips are easier saved with prefetch, whilst this is faster.
+    Enabling prefetch can benefit clients that need the additional content by trying to keep that content fresh in the cache.

     Default: yes